- More than 2 hours per day

 - Elbow dysplasia screening scheme (BVA/KC)

 - DNA test - CEA/CH - part of The Kennel Club's CombiBreed package* (see below).
 Find lists of tested dogs or find a list of dogs tested with the CEA/CH linkage test that is no longer available

 - DNA test - prcd-PRA - part of The Kennel Club's CombiBreed package* (see below).
-Find lists of clear dogs
+Find lists of tested dogs

 - DNA test - Cobalamin Malabsorption/IGS